Etape du Tour

 - Payments are financially protected by ABTA

-We will be offering a number of different Etape packages, together with an optional entry into the Etape du Tour.
+We will be offering a number of different Etape packages, together with a guaranteed entry into the Etape du Tour.
 By taking a package tour to the Etape du Tour, you will benefit from our wealth of logistical experience in taking people to this special event.

 We are also offering a UK Bike transport service, where we take your bike from the UK down to France for the Etape.
 This has the advantage of: